aryasmol/docs/getting-started.md

 ## 2. Write Your First Agent

 We will create a simple "Echo Agent" that uses OpenAI to generate responses.
+We need two files: one for the agent logic, and one to run the server.

 <Steps>
   <Step title="Create my_agent.py">
-    This file defines the agent's behavior.
-We inherit from `OutputAgentNode` to create a user-facing agent.
+    This file defines *what* your agent does.
+We use `OutputAgentNode` to create a standard conversational agent.

     ```python my_agent.py
     from smallestai.atoms.agent.nodes import OutputAgentNode